-Sleep has tremendous effects on different body parts, including your heart health.
-It's imperative that you get the proper number of hours of sleep so you can provide your heart with extra protective factors against everything else that is a risk factor for developing cardiovascular disease (CVD).
+Sleep has tremendous effects on the body, including the heart.
+It's imperative to get the proper number of hours of sleep to provide the heart with extra protective factors against everything else that is a risk factor for developing cardiovascular disease (CVD).
 CVD is the number one killer in the United States, so if you can find ways to avoid it, that may be the thing to save your life!
+Continue reading to learn how sleep can impact your heart health and how to get the best sleep.

 How much sleep is recommended?

 The CDC recommends at least 7 hours of sleep a night for adults.
-However a majority of Americans say they don't get enough sleep.
-This may be okay in the short-term, but the in the long-term, it can be quite problematic.
-Sleep deprivation can be very detrimental for other health problems and make some of them worse.
+However a majority of Americans don't get enough sleep.
+This may be okay in the short-term, but the in the long-term, it can be problematic.
+Sleep deprivation can be very detrimental for the body as it can induce health problems and worsen existing ones.
+These include hypertension, diabetes, obesity, and heart disease.

 Health conditions linked to a lack of sleep